§ 45-22.2-6. Required content of a comprehensive plan.

 (10) Natural hazards.
 The plan must include an identification of areas that could be vulnerable to the effects of sea-level rise, flooding, storm damage, drought, or other natural hazards.
 Goals, policies, and implementation techniques must be identified that would help to avoid or minimize the effects that natural hazards pose to lives, infrastructure, and property.

 (11) Land use.
-In conjunction with the future land use map as required in subsection (b)(2)(ii) of this section, the plan must contain a land use component that designates the proposed general distribution and general location and interrelationships of land uses including, but not limited to, residential, commercial, industrial, open space, agriculture, recreation facilities, and other categories of public and private uses of land.
+In conjunction with the future land use map as required in subsection (b)(2)(ii) of this section, the plan must contain a land use component that designates the proposed general distribution and general location and interrelationships of land uses including, but not limited to: residential, commercial, industrial, open space, agriculture, recreation facilities, and other categories of public and private uses of land.
 The land use component shall be based upon the required plan content as stated in this section.
 It shall relate the proposed standards of population density and building intensity to the capacity of the land and available or planned facilities and services.
 The land use component must contain an analysis of the inconsistency of existing zoning districts, if any, with planned future land use.
-The land use component shall specify the process and schedule by which the zoning ordinance and zoning map shall be amended to conform to the comprehensive plan and shall be included as part of the implementation program.
+The land use component shall specify the process and schedule by which the zoning ordinance and zoning map shall be amended to conform to the comprehensive plan and shall be included as part of the implementation program, but in no event shall it take longer than eighteen (18) months for a zoning map to be brought into compliance with the future land use map.
+The future land use map in a valid comprehensive plan updated in accordance with this chapter shall govern all local municipal land use decisions.

 (12) Implementation program.